torvalds/linux/Documentation/gpu/drm-usage-stats.rst

 was previously read, userspace is expected to stay with that larger previous value until a monotonic update is seen.

-- drm-maxfreq-<str>: <uint> [Hz|MHz|KHz]
+- drm-maxfreq-<keystr>: <uint> [Hz|MHz|KHz]

-Engine identifier string must be the same as the one specified in the drm-engine-<str> tag and shall contain the maximum frequency for the given engine.
-Taken together with drm-cycles-<str>, this can be used to calculate percentage utilization of the engine, whereas drm-engine-<str> only reflects time active without considering what frequency the engine is operating as a percentage of it's maximum frequency.
+Engine identifier string must be the same as the one specified in the drm-engine-<keystr> tag and shall contain the maximum frequency for the given engine.
+Taken together with drm-cycles-<keystr>, this can be used to calculate percentage utilization of the engine, whereas drm-engine-<keystr> only reflects time active without considering what frequency the engine is operating as a percentage of it's maximum frequency.